 4. A Heightened Regulatory Focus on M&A Transactions

-It’s no secret that healthcare organizations have been engaging in a high rate of mergers and acquisitions over the last several years.
+It’s no secret that healthcare organizations have been engaging in a high rate of over the last several years.
 These deals have been driven in large part by providers seeking cost and operational efficiencies amid an evolving landscape created primarily by national and state healthcare reform initiatives.

 President Trump paid little attention to antitrust issues around merging healthcare organizations.
 This is one aspect that could change under a Biden administration.
 Depending on who Biden taps to be attorney general, healthcare M&A could be one issue that comes under an intense spotlight in 2021 and beyond as regulators attempt to keep a level competitive playing field.

 “I think we’re reaching the point where if you have an aggressive attorney general looking at antitrust across the board, this could be a place that is ripe for action,” Bush said.

 The COVID-19 pandemic has led to great financial and operational strain at hospitals and healthcare groups across the nation.
 Biden has indicated he plans to make mitigating the pandemic a top priority once inaugurated.

 “You can see that there’s a change in tone already,” Bush said.
 “The president elect considers this the number one priority, and I believe it is too.”